Let’s talk a little bit about our brains.

 And yet, my brain was going to town.

-It kept up a screaming mantra about how upset I was that I had to do this mindless number crunching.
-It wanted to create all kinds of drama around the fact that no one else had bothered to do this work.
+It created a mantra of misery about how upset I was that I had to do this mindless number crunching.
+It wanted all kinds of drama around the fact that no one else had bothered to do this work.
 It seemed to think that I was too important and too busy to help out with this particular task.

 I checked in with my body; it was fine.

 I looked at the calendar; nothing else needed doing.

 I glanced back at my ranting brain; it was determined to think me miserable.
 More dangerous than that, my brain was trying to goad me into a stress response to what was, essentially, a non-stressful situation.
 Stress causes high blood sugar, high blood pressure, brain fog, memory loss… why the heck would my brain want to send me there?

 Addiction, dear Watson.